LethalCompanyModding/Enhancer/README.md

 A Mod for Lethal Company to make the game more enjoyable alone or in small groups

+## Maintainers

+**Original Author**: Robyn

+**Current Maintainer(s)**: Robyn

+This mod has been dedicated to the [Lethal Company Modding community repo](https://github.com/LethalCompanyModding/Enhancer) and may be maintained by any willing community member with a github account.

 ## Configurable Settings

 * Protect your scrap: Can keep scrap after a party wipe, either all of it or random amounts.